haziyevv/mynotes/Speech Recognition.md

 6. Decoder:  Algorithms to search the hypothesis space efficiently.
 Combines the predictions of acoustic and language model to predict the most likely sentence.

 ## Feature Extraction

+Theory:

+1. Divide the audio waveform to 25ms windows with 10ms sliding.
+Apply Fourier transform to each window and find MFCC features for each window.

+2.

 1. Some basic tools: